Guide

 Email as Memory for AI Agents

 Every inbox is a database of human decisions, commitments, and context — timestamped, authenticated, and searchable.
 When AI agents need to remember what was discussed, who agreed to what, or how a similar situation was handled before, email is the richest source of truth available.
-This guide shows how to use Nylas CLI to turn email into agent memory.
+This guide shows how to use Nylas CLI to turn any email inbox into agent memory.

 Three types of memory in your inbox